-- the type of land rights proposed to be acquired for the project and related facilities (e.g., purchase, permanent easement or temporary easement requirements) - 2. the nature of land ownership along the proposed route (i.e., freehold, Crown or public lands) - 3. where no new land rights are required, a description of the existing land rights that allow for the project - 4. where section 41(9) of the Electricity Act may be brought to bear for the use of public roads and highways as part of the route.
+- the type of land rights proposed to be acquired for the project and related facilities (e.g., purchase, permanent easementor temporary easement requirements, fee simple) - 2. the nature and relative proportions of land ownership along the proposed route (i.e., freehold, Crown or public lands)-and, - where no new land rights are required, a description of the existing land rights that allow for the project where no new land rights are required, but the land rights of adjacent properties might be affected e.g. building restrictions on those lands; - 4. where section 41(9) of the Electricity Act may be brought to bear for the use of public roads and highways as part of the route.